Get Real Estate Help From The Experts

 Let us first dive into the basics — what is the housing fee in Dubai?
 Dubai Housing Fee is used interchangeably with the term “Dubai Municipality Housing Fee”.

-This housing fee for owners in Dubai is charged by the Dubai Municipality, for various services such as pollution reduction, food safety, cleaning, waste management, maintaining burial grounds, and the upkeep of waste management services.
-So, whether you are living in one of Palm Jumeirah’s villas or in an apartment in Downtown Dubai - if you are an expat, you will be mandatorily required to pay the housing fee in Dubai.
+So, whether you are living in one of Palm Jumeirah’s villas or in an Downtown Dubai apartment, expat residents are generally required to pay the housing fee in Dubai.

-It is essential to understand the charges that fall under the Dubai Municipality Housing Fee, as this can help you better manage your finances.
+It is important to understand how the Dubai Municipality Housing Fee works, as this can help residents better manage their monthly housing costs.

-Generally, the Dubai housing fee for both tenants and homeowners is set at 5% of the property’s annual rent, and must be paid in monthly instalments.
-Let’s understand better with some examples.
+Generally, the housing fee for both tenants and homeowners is set at 5% of the property’s annual rental value and is paid in monthly instalments through the DEWA bill.

 | Annual Rent | Housing Fee (Yearly) | Housing Fee (Per Month) |